BeRo1985/poca/README.md

 # POCA

-Yet another scripting language, which's still in the in-progress phase, i.e. the syntax and the builtin standard library objects aren't finalized yet.
+Yet another scripting language, which is still in the design phase - e.g. the syntax and the builtin standard library objects aren't finalized yet.

 ## License

-zlib-licensed
+zlib-licensed as per LICENSE file.

 ## Dependencies

-You need for to build POCA following dependencies:
+To build POCA the following dependencies are required:

 - [FLRE](https://github.com/BeRo1985/flre) for the regular expression support in POCA
 - [PasMP](https://github.com/BeRo1985/pasmp) for the multithreading-related stuff in POCA